saurabhpro/JAVA/JavaCon/Java8Lambda/MethodReference.md

 ##Java 8 Method Reference

-A method reference is the shorthand syntax for a lambda expression that executes just ONE method.
+exceptions.try_with_resources.A method reference is the shorthand syntax for a lambda expression that executes just ONE method.
 Here's the general syntax of a method reference:

 `Object :: methodName`